This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Public and Federal Buildings with Asbestos

-Although the city is not as big as states, it has been a major site for asbestos use and exposure.
-Many federal buildings, public buildings, industrial workplaces, and military facilities have been known sites of asbestos exposure.
-Just a few of the many that are documented to have contained asbestos and to have put people at risk of exposure include:
+Although the city is not as large in terms of area, it has been a major site for asbestos use and exposure.
+Many federal buildings, public buildings, industrial workplaces, and military facilities have known asbestos exposure sites.

 - Alexandria Power Plant